AFH-Atlanta/afh-front-end/Readme.md

 # Assessment of Fair Housing for the State of GA - Code for Atlanta

 ## Style guide

+* Use ES6 JavaScript - (Use let, const, etc. instead of var).
+* Run `npm install` and `gulp start` to launch your local server and start developing with the included build tools.
-Use Bootstrap
+* Use Bootstrap and default Bootstrap styles for buttons, etc.
+* Re-use the nav in `index.html` on each page, and place a class of `'active'` for the nav link that corresponds to the view you're working on.
-Use Semantic HTML
+* Use Semantic HTML
-Do a mobile-first design for each view you create, and be sure it is responsive from mobile thru desktop.
+* Do a mobile-first design for each view you create, and be sure it is responsive from mobile thru desktop.
-Make one HTML document for each module in the survey.
+* Make one HTML document for each module in the survey.
 We are making a multi-page app (not a single page app).
-Use tabs, not spaces.
+* Use tabs, not spaces.
-RUN ```npm run lint``` prior to making a pull request.
+* RUN ```npm run lint``` in your terminal and fix all errors prior to making a pull request.

-The idea is to keep the tech bar low for new people to get on the team.
+This project only uses jQuery and Lodash, because the idea is to keep the tech bar low for new people to get on the team.
 We want as many people to contribute as possible!

 ## Installation